 Please help us reach out to our former students using your own networks.
 From doctors to dancers, pilots to plumbers, we need alumni from a range of careers to open our students’ eyes to what’s possible.

-If you are a former student or know of any who’d like to stay in touch and give back to their old school, ask them to contact our Careers Adviser at: firstname.lastname@example.org
+If you are a former student or know of any who’d like to stay in touch and give back to their old school, please ask them to contact our Careers Adviser at: firstname.lastname@example.org

 GIVE AN HOUR seeks to galvanise the business community to deliver employer encounters in schools and colleges.
 Once a business volunteer has completed the campaign registration form on The Careers & Enterprise Company website, based on their location, they will be matched with an Enterprise Coordinator.
 The Enterprise Coordinator will support them to deliver employer encounters in their local area either directly with schools and colleges or via local career activity providers.

 KEY MESSAGES:• In an hour, you could make a difference to the choices a young person makes about their future. • In an hour, you could change the course of a young person’s life just by sharing your story or helping them understand more about